miguelcobain/ember-cli-polyfill-importer/README.md

 caniuse and browserlist tests are made against app's `targets.js`.
 If those tests fail, the polyfill/script won't be imported.

+It will also use the fastbootShim transformation while importing, if `ember-cli-fastboot` is installed in the host app.

 Compatibility
 ------------------------------------------------------------------------------